officelearn/azure-docs.sv-se/articles/iot-edge/how-to-auto-provision-simulated-device-windows.md

 ms.topic: conceptual
 ms.service: iot-edge
 services: iot-edge
-ms.custom: seodec18
-ms.openlocfilehash: 5842d6fcb5f03754fc8f5922e299d0d9c30d21db
+ms.openlocfilehash: ad92d4cf0d5b61c778b87114d4be6c23557f8e26
-ms.sourcegitcommit: 5acd8f33a5adce3f5ded20dff2a7a48a07be8672
+ms.sourcegitcommit: 12d902e78d6617f7e78c062bd9d47564b5ff2208
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 10/24/2019
+ms.lasthandoff: 11/24/2019
-ms.locfileid: "72900833"
+ms.locfileid: "74457134"
 ---
-# <a name="create-and-provision-a-simulated-iot-edge-device-with-a-virtual-tpm-on-windows"></a>Skapa och etablera en simulerad IoT Edge enhet med en virtuell TPM i Windows
+# <a name="create-and-provision-a-simulated-iot-edge-device-with-a-virtual-tpm-on-windows"></a>Create and provision a simulated IoT Edge device with a virtual TPM on Windows

-Azure IoT Edge enheter kan konfigureras automatiskt med [enhets etablerings tjänsten](../iot-dps/index.yml) , precis som enheter som inte är Edge-aktiverade.
-Om du inte är bekant med processen för automatisk etablering granskar du de [automatiska etablerings begreppen](../iot-dps/concepts-auto-provisioning.md) innan du fortsätter.

-DPS stöder symmetrisk nyckel attestering för IoT Edge enheter i både enskilda registreringar och grupp registrering.
-Om du markerar alternativet "är IoT Edge enhet" för att få en grupp registrering markeras alla enheter som är registrerade under den registrerings gruppen som IoT Edge enheter.

-Den här artikeln visar hur du testar automatisk etablering på en simulerad IoT Edge enhet med följande steg:
+Azure IoT Edge devices can be auto-provisioned using the [Device Provisioning Service](../iot-dps/index.yml) just like devices that are not edge-enabled.
+If you're unfamiliar with the process of auto-provisioning, review the [auto-provisioning concepts](../iot-dps/concepts-auto-provisioning.md) before continuing.

+DPS supports symmetric key attestation for IoT Edge devices in both individual enrollment and group enrollment.
+For group enrollment, if you check “is IoT Edge device” option to be true in symmetric key attestation, all the devices that are registered under that enrollment group will be marked as IoT Edge devices.

+This article shows you how to test auto-provisioning on a simulated IoT Edge device with the following steps:

-* Skapa en instans av IoT Hub Device Provisioning Service (DPS).
+* Create an instance of IoT Hub Device Provisioning Service (DPS).
-* Skapa en simulerad enhet på din Windows-dator med en simulerad Trusted Platform Module (TPM) för maskin varu säkerhet.
-* Skapa en enskild registrering för enheten.
+* Create a simulated device on your Windows machine with a simulated Trusted Platform Module (TPM) for hardware security.
+* Create an individual enrollment for the device.
-* Installera IoT Edge Runtime och Anslut enheten till IoT Hub.
+* Install the IoT Edge runtime and connect the device to IoT Hub.

 > [!NOTE]
-> TPM 2,0 krävs när du använder TPM-attestering med DPS och kan endast användas för att skapa enskilda, inte grupper, registreringar.
+> TPM 2.0 is required when using TPM attestation with DPS and can only be used to create individual, not group, enrollments.

 > [!TIP]
-> I den här artikeln beskrivs hur du testar automatisk etablering genom att använda TPM-attestering på virtuella enheter, men det är mycket som gäller när du använder den fysiska TPM-maskinvaran.
+> This article describes testing auto-provisioning by using TPM attestation on virtual devices, but much of it applies when using physical TPM hardware as well.

 ## <a name="prerequisites"></a>Krav

-* En Windows-utvecklings dator.
-Den här artikeln använder Windows 10.
+* A Windows development machine.
+This article uses Windows 10.
-* En aktiv IoT Hub.
+* An active IoT Hub.

-## <a name="set-up-the-iot-hub-device-provisioning-service"></a>Konfigurera IoT Hub Device Provisioning Service
+## <a name="set-up-the-iot-hub-device-provisioning-service"></a>Set up the IoT Hub Device Provisioning Service

-Skapa en ny instans av IoT Hub Device Provisioning Service i Azure och länka den till din IoT-hubb.
-Du kan följa anvisningarna i [konfigurera IoT Hub DPS](../iot-dps/quick-setup-auto-provision.md).

-När du har installerat enhets etablerings tjänsten kopierar du värdet för **ID-omfång** från översikts sidan.
-Du använder det här värdet när du konfigurerar IoT Edge Runtime.
+Create a new instance of the IoT Hub Device Provisioning Service in Azure, and link it to your IoT hub.
+You can follow the instructions in [Set up the IoT Hub DPS](../iot-dps/quick-setup-auto-provision.md).

+After you have the Device Provisioning Service running, copy the value of **ID Scope** from the overview page.
+You use this value when you configure the IoT Edge runtime.

 > [!TIP]
-> Om du använder en fysisk TPM-enhet måste du bestämma **bekräftelse nyckeln**, som är unik för varje TPM-chip och hämtas från TPM-kretsen som är kopplad till den.
-Du kan härleda ett unikt **registrerings-ID** för din TPM-enhet genom att till exempel skapa en SHA-256-hash för bekräftelse nyckeln.
+> If you're using a physical TPM device, you need to determine the **Endorsement key**, which is unique to each TPM chip and is obtained from the TPM chip manufacturer associated with it.
+You can derive a unique **Registration ID** for your TPM device by, for example, creating an SHA-256 hash of the endorsement key.
 >
-> Följ anvisningarna i artikeln [Hantera enhets registreringar med Azure Portal](../iot-dps/how-to-manage-enrollments.md) för att skapa din registrering i DPS och fortsätt sedan med avsnittet [Installera IoT Edge runtime](#install-the-iot-edge-runtime) i den här artikeln för att fortsätta.
+> Follow the instructions in the article [How to manage device enrollments with Azure Portal](../iot-dps/how-to-manage-enrollments.md) to create your enrollment in DPS and then proceed with the [Install the IoT Edge runtime](#install-the-iot-edge-runtime) section in this article to continue.

 ## <a name="simulate-a-tpm-device"></a>Simulera en TPM-enhet

-Skapa en simulerad TPM-enhet på Windows Development-datorn.
-Hämta **registrerings-ID** och **bekräftelse nyckel** för enheten och Använd dem för att skapa en enskild registrerings post i DPS.

-När du skapar en registrering i DPS har du möjlighet att deklarera en **första enhets dubbla tillstånd**.
-I enheten är det enkelt att ange taggar för att gruppera enheter efter eventuella mått som du behöver i din lösning, t. ex. region, miljö, plats eller enhets typ.
-De här taggarna används för att skapa [automatiska distributioner](how-to-deploy-monitor.md).

-Välj det SDK-språk som du vill använda för att skapa den simulerade enheten och följ stegen tills du har skapat den enskilda registreringen.

-När du skapar enskilda registreringar väljer du **Sant** för att deklarera att den SIMULERAde TPM-enheten på Windows Development-datorn är en **IoT Edge enhet**.

-Simulerad enhet och enskilda registrerings guider:
+Create a simulated TPM device on your Windows development machine.
+Retrieve the **Registration ID** and **Endorsement key** for your device, and use them to create an individual enrollment entry in DPS.

+When you create an enrollment in DPS, you have the opportunity to declare an **Initial Device Twin State**.
+In the device twin you can set tags to group devices by any metric you need in your solution, like region, environment, location, or device type.
+These tags are used to create [automatic deployments](how-to-deploy-monitor.md).

+Choose the SDK language that you want to use to create the simulated device, and follow the steps until you create the individual enrollment.

+When you create the individual enrollment, select **True** to declare that the simulated TPM device on your Windows development machine is an **IoT Edge device**.

+Simulated device and individual enrollment guides:

 * [C](../iot-dps/quick-create-simulated-device.md)
 * [Java](../iot-dps/quick-create-simulated-device-tpm-java.md)